ADD CONDITION

 How should I use Honey Sugar-Free?

 For adults and children 5 years and over, dissolve 1 drop slowly in the mouth and repeat every 2 hours as needed.
-For children under 5 years, ask a doctor.
+For children under 5 years, consult a doctor.

-Are there any contraindications for Honey Sugar-Free?
+Are there any contraindications for using Honey Sugar-Free?

-What should I do if my symptoms persist?
+What should I do if my cough or sore throat persists?

-Are there any warnings associated with Honey Sugar-Free?
+What are the warnings associated with Honey Sugar-Free?

-What should I do if I have a chronic cough?
+Can I use Honey Sugar-Free if I have a chronic cough?

-Ask a doctor before use if you have a persistent or chronic cough, such as occurs with smoking, asthma, or emphysema.
+You should ask a doctor before use if you have a persistent or chronic cough, such as those associated with smoking, asthma, or emphysema.

 Packaging Info